silvique-ms/SkyLifter/SkylifterDestFiles/readme.txt

 #########################################################################
-This folder contains all the files generating using this tool:
+This folder contains all the files generated using this tool:
 - Config Files
 - Saved Files
 - Variable Files
+- DevOp Files RPC
+- DevOp Files Table and Views

 #########################################################################